mbpfws/sentient-core-v4/DEPLOYMENT.md

 #### Option B: Using Vercel Dashboard
 1. Connect your GitHub repository to Vercel
-2. Set the environment variable `GEMINI_API_KEY` in the Vercel dashboard
+2. **No environment variables needed** - the app handles API keys client-side
 3. Deploy automatically on push to main branch

 ### 4. Build Configuration